Daily Schedule

 12:30 pm

 We share the High Desert with an amazing diversity of wildlife.
-Explore the adaptations that enable our wild neighbors to thrive while learning about their conservation from our animal ambassadors!
+Explore the adaptations that enable animals to thrive here and meet some of our wildlife neighbors up close!

 Bird of Prey Encounter